Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 });
 ```

-Now to validate our email-Id we can use a liabrary as validating email is not a easy job.
+Now to validate our email-Id we can use a library as validating email is not a easy job.

+## Using Validator Function :
 So to Validate our email we can use __validator__ package from __npm__ and it becomes very easy to validate email with that library.
 ```javascript
 email: {